Practice

-Adam has a broad practice spanning Chambers’ core areas of expertise including commercial dispute resolution, commercial chancery, company law (particularly shareholder disputes), offshore litigation, civil fraud, banking & finance and insolvency & restructuring.
-His practice includes litigation and advisory work as sole counsel and as junior counsel within a team.
+Adam’s practice spans Chambers’ core areas of expertise including commercial dispute resolution, commercial chancery, company law (particularly shareholder disputes), offshore litigation, civil fraud, banking & finance and insolvency & restructuring.
+His work includes litigation and advisory work, as sole counsel and as counsel within a team.
+Adam is an experienced junior to leading counsel in heavy and lengthy business disputes, both in this jurisdiction and offshore.

-Adam is an experienced junior in heavy and lengthy business disputes, both in this jurisdiction and offshore.
 Adam welcomes overseas instructions.
 He is called to the Bar of the British Virgin Islands and frequently works on cases with international elements (including those relating to Germany, Saudi Arabia, Malaysia, Hong Kong, and India) and concerning other jurisdictions (including Guernsey, the DIFC and the Cayman Islands).
+Adam is a member of the Legal Service Panel to the Government of the British Virgin Islands.

-In addition to his work within Chambers’ core areas, Adam has also been instructed by the UK Government on matters involving allegations of rendition and the improper treatment of detainees abroad.
+In addition to his work within Chambers’ core areas, Adam has been instructed by the UK Government on matters involving allegations of rendition and the improper treatment of detainees abroad.

 Before being called to the Bar, Adam began his career in the legal departments of PLCs, and understands that clients require legal solutions to effectively pursue their commercial and other goals.

 Adam has advised and acted with leaders and as sole counsel in a range of commercial and contractual disputes.
-Work in this field includes :
+Work in this field includes:

 • A long running instruction as part of the appellate stage of a bank remediation process which was overseen by a retired High Court judge.
 As part of this process Adam analysed and presented appeals (liability and quantum) related to the alleged unfair treatment of customers to retired judges and magic circle firm partners.